Pulling Apart 2-spheres in 4-manifolds: Whitney towers

-For $A:\Sigma\to X$ the natural indexing of the order zero surfaces of $\cW$ is by $\pi_0\Sigma$.
-In practice, we fix an identification of $\pi_0\Sigma$ with $\{1,2,\ldots,m\}$, and the effect of changing this identification is given by the corresponding permutation of the univalent labels on all the trees representing $\tau_n(\cW)$.
+For $A:\Sigma\to X$ the natural indexing of the order $0$ surfaces of $\cW$ is by $\pi_0\Sigma$.
+In practice, we fix an identification of $\pi_0\Sigma$ with the label set $\{1,2,\ldots,m\}$, and the effect of changing this identification is given by the corresponding permutation of the univalent labels on all the trees representing $\tau_n(\cW)$.